sadra-hatami/Mathematics-Toolbox/README.md

 # 📖 About

-**Mathematics Toolbox** is a Persian educational mathematics project designed to combine practical mathematical tools with structured learning resources in a single application.
+**Mathematics Toolbox** is a comprehensive Persian educational project that brings together **advanced mathematical problem-solving tools** and **complete middle school mathematics education** in a single platform.

+Unlike traditional calculator applications that only provide mathematical utilities, Mathematics Toolbox also serves as a structured learning resource.
+Students can both **solve mathematical problems using specialized tools** and **learn mathematics through organized educational content, lessons, explanations, and exam-oriented practice questions**.

-The project aims to simplify mathematical problem-solving while helping students strengthen their understanding of middle school mathematics through educational content and practice questions.
+The project is designed to support students throughout their middle school mathematics journey while making mathematical concepts easier to understand and apply.

-It is suitable for both gifted students (SAMPAD) and students studying in public or private schools.
+It is suitable for both **SAMPAD (Gifted)** students and students studying in public or private schools.

 ---

 # ✨ Features

+## 🧮 Mathematical Problem Solving

 * ➗ More than **32 specialized mathematical tools**
 * 📐 Algebra utilities
 * 📏 Geometry calculations
 * 🔢 Number theory tools
 * 📊 Statistics and probability
-* 🧮 Mathematical problem solving
+* 🧮 Equation solving and mathematical calculations
-* 📚 Comprehensive middle school mathematics lessons
-* 📝 Practice and exam-oriented questions
-* 🎯 Educational content for different learning levels
 * ⚡ Fast and user-friendly interface

+## 📚 Mathematics Education

+* 📖 Comprehensive middle school mathematics lessons
+* 📝 Exam-oriented practice questions
+* 🎯 Structured educational content
+* 📘 Step-by-step learning materials
+* 🏫 Suitable for both gifted and regular students
+* 💡 Designed to strengthen mathematical understanding rather than only providing answers

 ---

 # 🎯 Project Goals

-The purpose of Mathematics Toolbox is to provide an all-in-one educational platform where students can both learn mathematics and solve mathematical problems without relying on multiple separate applications.

-The project focuses on usability, educational value, and accessibility for Persian-speaking learners.
+Mathematics Toolbox was created with two primary goals:

+### 1️⃣ Mathematical Problem Solving

+To provide a comprehensive collection of specialized mathematical tools that help students solve mathematical problems quickly, accurately, and efficiently.

+### 2️⃣ Mathematics Education

+To provide a complete educational platform for middle school mathematics, enabling students to learn concepts, review lessons, practice with exam-style questions, and improve their mathematical skills.

+Instead of using multiple separate applications for learning and calculations, students can access everything they need in one place.

 ---